fruitTheory/Sudoku/README.md

 # Sudoku

-Currently a foundation for a Sudoku solver.
-Started with a basic custom solver but needs alot of work or just implement backtrace instead.
+A Sudoku puzzle solver.
+Designed with a custom solver.
+May implement backtrace for harder puzzles.

-Could do..
+Features
-- Finish Solver
+- Custom algorithm
+- Can complete easy to hard puzzles

+Future
+- Implement stronger algorithm
-- Make visual board
+- Make a visual board